 The Government of Canada's response to COVID-19 complements and is integrated into the broader pandemic public health and safety measures of the provinces and territories.

-In order to support First Nations in preparing for and responding to COVID-19, which has been classified as a pandemic by the World Health Organization, the Government recently announced two funding tracks through which First Nations communities can access resources:
+In order to support First Nations in preparing for and responding to the COVID-19 pandemic the government recently announced 2 funding tracks through which First Nations communities can access resources:

 - $100 million for areas of federal responsibility, including for First Nations, Inuit and Métis community public health needs.
 These funds will: